meilisearch/demos/process/css-styleguide/README.md

 ### Button

 1. The base class for styling a button is `.btn`.
-2. Change the color styling of the button by using the followung classes:
+2. Change the color styling of the button by using the following classes:
 - `.btn-dodger-blue`
 - `.btn-hot-pink`
 - `.btn-lila`